xidenlz/infinite/README.md

 it should work with almost anything such as health and ammo

 ### How it works ⚙
-The script using windows API [WriteProcessMemory] to write for specific address in memory You can use your own memory class instead of windows API
+The script using windows API [WriteProcessMemory] to write for specific address in memory, you can use your own memory class instead of windows API

 ### Compile 🛠
 - Download the project and open it using visual studio 2022